andylamp/moses/README.md

 # Acknowledgement

-If find our paper useful or use this code, please consider citing our work as
+If you find our paper useful or use this code, please consider citing our work as such:
-such:

 ```
 @misc{1806.01304,